Our Lab

 Graduate Students

 Peiran received his Honours of Bachelor of Science degree at University of Toronto in Biochemistry.
-He is now a PhD Candidate in the Department of Medical Biophysics.
-Peiran is co-supervised by Dr. Ming Tsao.
+Peiran obtained his PhD in the Department of Medical Biophysics, co-supervised by Dr. Ming Tsao.
 His research is focused on extending the CRISPR screens into SCLC PDX models.

 Mona obtained her Honours Bachelor of Science at University of Toronto with a specialist in Laboratory Medicine and Pathobiology and a major in Biochemistry.
-She is currently a PhD Candidate in the department of Medical Biophysics.
-Her current project focuses on characterizing circular RNAs implicated in neuroendocrine prostate cancer.
-Mona is also co-supervised by Dr. Brian Raught to develop a new method for elucidating RNA-protein interactome.
+She obtained her PhD in the department of Medical Biophysics.
+Her research focuses on characterizing circular RNAs implicated in neuroendocrine prostate cancer.
+Mona was also co-supervised by Dr. Brian Raught to develop a new method for elucidating RNA-protein interactome.

-Helen received her undergraduate degree from McMaster University in the BHSc (Hons) program with a specialization in Biochemistry and a minor in Mathematics.
-She is currently a PhD Candidate in the Department of Medical Biophysics.
-Her current project focuses on M6A modifications in cancer.
+Helen received her undergraduate degree from McMaster University in the BHSc (Honours) program with a specialization in Biochemistry and a minor in Mathematics.
+Helen obtained her PhD in the Department of Medical Biophysics.
+Her projects focus on M6A modifications in cancer.

 Peter Her

 Peter obtained his bachelor’s degree from McGill University with a major in Pharmacology.
-He is currently a PhD Candidate in the Department of Medical Biophysics.
+He is currently a PhD Candidate in the Department of Medical Biophysics, co-supervised by Dr. Benjamin Haibe-Kains.
 He is interested in characterizing the molecular mechanism and clinical utilization of RNA circularization, and looking at circular RNAs involved in immune regulation and tumour immunity.

 Vivian Chu